 So you’re redecorating your home.
 This is a fun and exciting process that lets you experiment with new colors, textures and patterns.
 It lets you find new ways to explore your personality and express yourself through your surroundings.
 There are so many different avenues to let your tastes shine when it comes to decorating — from the paint and furniture to the lighting and flooring.

-For the best results when decorating, you’ll likely need to find a theme for your tastes.
-After all, you might love purple, green and yellow, but if you choose all three of these colors for the walls, this might not create the most aesthetically pleasing appearance.
+For the best results when decorating, you’ll likely need to follow a design theme.
+After all, you might love green, purple and yellow, but if all three of these colors are used on your walls, you’ll probably be left with a less-than-aesthetically pleasing appearance.

-This is because two essential principles of any design or décor work are the ideas of matching and coordinating.
-While these two ideas are similar, they’re both separate principles, and they work together to help guide you towards a home that’s unique and expressive of your personality without looking like a garish color explosion.
+Why?
+Because this color grouping goes against two essential principles of design and decor work — matching and coordinating.
+While these two ideas are similar, they’re both independent principles.
+However, when used together, they can help guide you in creating a beautiful, unique home that is expressive of your personality without looking like a harsh color explosion.

 What Is Matching?